 Prevention and treatment of acute GVHD

-Chronic GVHD is a syndrome that may involve a single or several organ systems, with clinical features resembling autoimmune diseases.[36,37] Chronic GVHD is usually first noted 2 to 12 months after HCT.
-Traditionally, symptoms occurring more than 100 days after HCT were considered to be chronic GVHD, and symptoms occurring earlier than 100 days post-HCT were considered to be acute GVHD.
-Because some approaches to HCT can lead to late-onset acute GVHD, and manifestations that are diagnostic for chronic GVHD can occur earlier than 100 days, the following three distinct types of chronic GVHD have been described:
+Chronic GVHD is a syndrome that may involve a single organ system or several organ systems, with clinical features resembling autoimmune diseases.[50,51] Chronic GVHD is usually first noted 2 to 12 months after HCT.
+Traditionally, symptoms occurring more than 100 days after HCT were considered to be chronic GVHD, and symptoms occurring sooner than 100 days post-HCT were considered to be acute GVHD.
+Because some approaches to HCT can lead to late-onset acute GVHD, and manifestations that are diagnostic for chronic GVHD can occur sooner than 100 days post-HCT, the following three distinct types of chronic GVHD have been described:

-Risk factors for the development of chronic GVHD include the following:[38,41,42]
+Risk factors for the development of chronic GVHD include the following:[52,55,56]

 Common skin manifestations include alterations in pigmentation, texture, elasticity, and thickness, with papules, plaques, or follicular changes.
 Patient-reported symptoms include dry skin, itching, limited mobility, rash, sores, or changes in coloring or texture.
 Generalized scleroderma may lead to severe joint contractures and debility.
 Associated hair loss and nail changes are common.
 Other important symptoms that should be assessed include dry eyes and oral changes such as atrophy, ulcers, and lichen planus.
 In addition, joint stiffness along with restricted range of motion, weight loss, nausea, difficulty swallowing, and diarrhea should be noted.